-When a paper is submitted for publication, it is initially considered by the editorial committee in order to evaluate if the topics addressed are relevant to and fit the journal’s scope.
+When a paper is submitted for publication, it is initially considered by the editorial committee in order to evaluate if the addressed topics are relevant to and fit the journal’s scope.

 Review forms are of two different types, depending on the nature of the paper: research-theoretic reflection or reporting meaningful teaching experiences.
 The two typologies of modules for the refereeing are included below.